ifaim/nestjs-express-cassandra/README.md

 ## :warning: Deprecation of the `Express` prefix

-Currently, to support drop-in replacement from the (seemingly) unmaintained packgae [nestjs-express-cassandra](https://github.com/ifaim/nestjs-express-cassandra), the `CassandraModule` module is still available as `ExpressCassandraModule` (likewise for other `Express` prefixed objects/types), however they are considered deprecated and will drop in 7.x in favor of omitting a prefix altogethers (instead using `CassandraModule*`)!
+Currently, to support drop-in replacement from the (seemingly) unmaintained package [nestjs-express-cassandra](https://github.com/ifaim/nestjs-express-cassandra), the `CassandraModule` module is still available as `ExpressCassandraModule` (likewise for other `Express` prefixed objects/types), however they are considered deprecated and will drop in 7.x in favor of omitting a prefix altogethers (instead using `CassandraModule*`)!

 ## Installation